Loading...

 The MCP inspector can guide you through the process of obtaining an access token for testing purposes.

-In the right area, click on the "Open Auth Settings" button after "Need to configure authentication?".
+4. In the right area, click the "Open Auth Settings" button after "Need to configure authentication?".

-Once you've obtained an access token using either OAuth flow above, you can use it in your MCP server configuration:
+Once you've obtained an access token using either of the preceding OAuth flows, you can use it in your MCP server configuration:

 {